tech1savvy/education-for-all/README.md

 # education-for-all
+`#idea`
-an app like Duolingo that teaches basic maths, science and literature
+- an app like Duolingo that teaches basic maths, science and literature